 Plant grass that matches your existing lawn.
-When shopping for seed, you’ll notice many bags of seed come in blends of grass cultivars (cultivated varieties) and types.
+When shopping for seeds, you’ll notice many bags of seeds come in blends of grass cultivars (cultivated varieties) and types.
 A bag of Kentucky bluegrass will have creeping red fescue and perennial ryegrass mixed together.
 These grasses complement each other.
 You don’t want to overseed tall fescue into a bluegrass lawn.

 Power raking thatch build-up and mowing low also helps prepare your lawn for seeding.
 A slit seeder is a good option for really thin lawns.

-Spread seed at the recommended seeding rate found on the label.
+Spread the seed at the recommended seeding rate found on the label.

 Perfect tool for repairing small areas